John W. Patterson

-John W. Patterson (March 2, 1872 – August 23, 1940) was an American baseball outfielder in the Negro leagues.
+John W. Patterson (March 2, 1872 – August 23, 1940) was an American professional baseball outfielder in the Negro leagues.
 He played for major teams from 1893 to 1907.

 Career

 Patterson debuted with the Lincoln, Nebraska Giants of 1890, a black team, and played for the Plattsmouth club in the Nebraska State League during the 1892 season, before the baseball color line was sharply drawn.
 In 1893 he joined the Cuban Giants and won a starting position for 1894.

 He played with the Page Fence Giants which eventually became the Chicago Columbia Giants in 1899 where Patterson was a manager and outfielder.